 As previously mentioned, Dan was running to raise funds for Tameside, Oldham & Glossop Mind, a very worthy charity providing mental health support, in memory of his mum, Gillian.

-Dan Mounsey, our Director of Marketing and Business Development, is entering a 50km run to raise funds for a mental health charity in memory of his mother.
+Dan Mounsey, our Marketing and Business Development Director, is entering a 50km run to raise funds for a mental health charity in memory of his mother.